antonioleal/myslackbuilds/README.md

 Plug is a Software to control Fender Mustang Amps, a linux replacement for the now discontinued Fender Fuse.

+# qb64
+QB64 is a modern extended BASIC programming language that retains QBasic/QuickBASIC 4.5 compatibility and compiles native binaries for Windows, Linux, and macOS.

 # SQLiteStudio
 SQLiteStudio is a free, open source, multi-platform SQLite database manager writtenin C++, with use of Qt framework.